awsdocs/aws-php-developers-guide/doc_source/kms-example-encrypt.rst

 ReEncrypt
 =========

-To decrypt an encrypted data key, and then immediately re-encrypt the data key under a different customer master key (CMK), use the
-:KMS-api:`ReEncrypt <API_ReEncrypt>` operation.
+To decrypt an encrypted data key, and then immediately re-encrypt the data key under a different CMK, use the :KMS-api:`ReEncrypt <API_ReEncrypt>` operation.
 The operations are performed entirely on the server side within |KMS|, so they never expose your plaintext outside of |KMS|.

-The ciphertextBlob that you specify must be the value of the CiphertextBlob field from a :KMS-api:`GenerateDataKey <API_GenerateDataKey>`, :KMS-api:`GenerateDataKeyWithoutPlaintext <API_GenerateDataKeyWithoutPlaintext>`, or :KMS-api:`Encrypt <API_Encrypt>` response.
+The ``ciphertextBlob`` that you specify must be the value of the ``CiphertextBlob`` field from a :KMS-api:`GenerateDataKey <API_GenerateDataKey>`, :KMS-api:`GenerateDataKeyWithoutPlaintext <API_GenerateDataKeyWithoutPlaintext>`, or :KMS-api:`Encrypt <API_Encrypt>` response.

 **Imports**